anshikashaw0607/Calculator/README.md

  # Calculator Project

-This is a basic calculator project created using HTML and CSS only.
+This is a basic calculator project created using Java, HTML and CSS.
 It performs basic arithmetic operations such as addition, subtraction, multiplication, and division.

 ![Screenshot (1959)](https://github.com/anshikashaw0607/Calculator/assets/111627617/42d43190-b1bf-4e4f-b5b9-b8468bc13880)